Perfume (Japanese band): 2022–2024: Plasma, 9th tour and Asia tour

-2024–present: Nebula Romance Part 1/Part 2, 10th tour
+2024–present: Nebula Romance: Part I and Nebula Romance: Part II, 10th tour, and hiatus

-The group released a special anniversary website on 21 September 2024, ahead of the 25th anniversary of their formation and 20th anniversary of their major label debut.
-On the same day the new album Nebula Romance was announced in two parts.
-Part 1 was released on 30 October, the digital version released on 20 September.
-Part 2 will be released on September 17, 2025 and will include ten songs.
+The group released a special anniversary website on 21 September 2024, ahead of the 25th anniversary of their formation and the 20th anniversary of their major label debut.
+On the same day, the new album Nebula Romance was announced in two parts.
+Nebula Romance: Part I was released on 30 October, and the digital version was released on 20 September.
+Nebula Romance: Part II was released on September 17, 2025, and includes ten songs.

-To promote their new album Nebula Romance Part I, Perfume has announced an arena tour; "Perfume 10th Tour ZOZ5 "Nebula Romance" Episode 1," which will visit eleven cities across the country, from 28 December 2024 to 20 April 2025.
+To promote their new album Nebula Romance Part I, Perfume has announced an arena tour, "Perfume 10th Tour ZOZ5 "Nebula Romance" Episode 1", which will visit eleven cities across the country, from 28 December 2024 to 20 April 2025.

-On September 21, 2025, Perfume announced that they would go on hiatus at the end of the year, stating "If we're going to be together for the long term, we've decided to take a break and move on to new challenges as a better, cooler Perfume".
-They stated that all want to come back and promised to return.
+On September 21, 2025, Perfume announced that they would go on hiatus at the end of the year, stating, "If we're going to be together for the long term, we've decided to take a break and move on to new challenges as a better, cooler Perfume."
+The group stated that they all want to come back and promised to return.
+Perfume's last appearance before hiatus took place at the 76th edition of Kōhaku Uta Gassen, performing "Polyrhythm" and "Megu Loop".